 As we see, the Privacy Policies are not made so that everyone who understands them understands them.
 In fact, according to the aforementioned research, most policies would only be understood in their entirety by people with a professional career specialized in laws or related matters.

 So, the problem that appears at first glance is that privacy policies are written "by lawyers and for lawyers".
 And the truth is that people do not know what they are really consenting to when they put click in accept".
-On this, it is clear that privacy policies should change their approach and use simple and understandable sentences for all.
+On this, it is clear that privacy policies should change their focus and use simple sentences that are understandable to everyone.

 However, this change should not only come from companies.
 The rules of protection of personal data, from our point of view, should be reviewed by virtue of establishing specifically what are really the essential obligations that must be contained in the privacy policies of the virtual pages.
 This in order to provide the most important information to holders of personal data.

-In the Peruvian case, article 18º of the Personal Data Protection Law (LPDP) establishes a series of obligations that the person who collects data must inform the person in relation to the processing of their data.
-Incorporate each and every one of these obligations, at the discretion of the Data Protection Authority, has a minimum of three faces.
+In the Peruvian case, Article 18 of the Personal Data Protection Law (LPDP) establishes a series of obligations that the person who collects data must inform the person regarding the processing of their data.
+Incorporating each and every one of these obligations, at the discretion of the Data Protection Authority, has a minimum extension of three faces.

-Then we see that the "amount" of information required to be delivered to the user is imposed by the State itself.
-However, on the other hand, companies are also required to deliver this information in a clear and simple format to understand.
-The LPDP, in its article 18º, indicates the right of the owner of personal data to be informed "in detail, simple expressly and unequivocally "the information related to the processing of your personal data.
+So we see that the "amount" of information required to deliver to the user is imposed by the State itself.
+However, on the other hand, companies are also required to deliver this information in a clear and easy to understand format.
+The LPDP, in its article 18, indicates the right of the owner of personal data to be informed "in detail, simple express and unequivocal ”the information related to the processing of your personal data.